ygsingh/DSND-Writing-a-Data-Scientist-Blog-Post/README.md

 ## Motivation for the proect

 Gas prices have been fluctuating rapidly all over the world.
 Some goverments are proposing solutions like tax break, etc, to curb the effects of high gas prices.
-With this project, I am intereseted in know how much of the gas prices paid by customers end up with the government.
+With this project, I am intereseted in knowing how much of the gas prices paid by customers end up with the government.
 I am interested in finding out the relationship between various types of taxes related to gasoline in the USA.

 Having a clear idea on how much goes where can help me answer the following questions: